cloudmesh-community/book/chapters/in/datasets.md

 ========

-Below are links to collections of datasets that may be of use for homework assignments or projects.
+Given next are links to collections of datasets that may be of use for homework assignments or projects.

 -   <https://www.data.gov/>